breez/lightninglib/README.md

 ```

 ### Using the library
-You can for instance use lightninglib in a mobile application using [gomobile](https://godoc.org/golang.org/x/mobile).
+You can for instance use lightninglib in a mobile app using [gomobile](https://godoc.org/golang.org/x/mobile).

-First create a file containing the following code:
+First, create a file containing the following code:

 ```
 package lightningmobile